All Products

 end

-Implement distributed locks based on Tair
+Implement distributed locks in Tair

 If your instance is a Tair DRAM-based instance or persistent memory-optimized instance, you can run string-enhanced commands to implement distributed locks without the help of Lua scripts.